Diagnosis of back pain

 It uses a magnetic force instead of radiation to create a computer generated image.
 Unlike X-rays, which show only bone structures, MRI scans also produce images of soft tissues such as muscles, ligaments, tendons, and blood vessels.

-An MRI may be recommended if a problem such as infection, tumor, inflammation, herniated disc, rupture, or pressure on a nerve is suspected.
+An MRI may be recommended if a problem such as infection, tumor, inflammation, herniated disc, rupture, or nerve compression is suspected.
 MRI is a non-invasive way to identify a condition that requires prompt surgical treatment.
 However, in most cases, an MRI scan is not required during the early stages of back pain.

 Ultrasound imaging

-They are also called ultrasound scanning or sonography, uses high frequency sound waves to obtain images inside the body.
+They are also known as ultrasound scanning or sonography, which utilizes high-frequency sound waves to obtain images inside the body.
 Sound wave echoes are recorded and displayed as real-time visual images.
 Ultrasound imaging can show tears in ligaments, muscles, tendons and other soft tissue masses in the back.

 Bone scans

-They are used to detect and monitor infections, fractures or disorders in the bone.
-A small amount of radioactive material is injected into the blood and will collect in the bones, especially in areas with an abnormality.
-The images generated by the scanner can be used to identify certain areas of irregular bone metabolism or abnormal blood flow, as well as to measure levels of joint disease.
+They are used for detecting and monitoring infections, fractures, or bone disorders.
+A small amount of radioactive material injected into the blood collects in the bones, especially in areas with an abnormality.
+The images generated by the scanner can identify certain areas of irregular bone metabolism or abnormal blood flow, as well as measure levels of joint disease.

 Blood tests

-Those are not commonly used to diagnose the cause of back pain.
-However, in some cases, they may be performed to look for indications of inflammation, infection, or the presence of arthritis.
+These are not commonly used for diagnosing the cause of back pain.
+However, in some cases, healthcare providers may perform them to search for indications of inflammation, infection, or the presence of arthritis.
 Potential tests include erythrocyte sedimentation rate and C-reactive protein.

 Radiography